alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 > RM 6780 / 1920 transactions = RM 3.53 per transaction

 ## Results
 Six different models were built.
 The models were evaluated using 5-folds cross-validation.
 Random Forest achieved the lowest _Cost (RM)_, followed by K-Nearest Neighbors and so on.
 Notice that the higher the F1-score, the lower the cost.
-But the problem with Random Forest and K-Nearest Neighbors is they took long time to train.
+But the problem with Random Forest and K-Nearest Neighbors is they a took long time to train.
   - Random Forest took 17.6 minutes to train for 5-folds.
   - K-Nearest Neighbors took 1 hour 48 minutes to train for 5-folds.
   - Decision Tree only took 1.6 minutes to train for 5-folds.